dan-leo/masters/thesis/v8/3_design.md

 	\label{fig:ping1}
 	\end{minipage}}
  \hfill
   \subfloat[Setting the attenuator to the max of 110dB, we see no change in the ping measurements which have a mean of 185.9ms.
 The tail has increased to a max of just over 600ms.
-ECL 0.]{
+ECL 0, RSRP -85 dBm.]{
 	\begin{minipage}[c][1\width]{
 	   0.48\textwidth}
 	   \centering